igrishaev/blog/_posts/2017-04-20-clj-webinar-1.md

 youtube: UNMRdi0j6HY
 ---

-<iframe width="640" height="360" src="https://www.youtube.com/embed/UNMRdi0j6HY"
-allowfullscreen></iframe>
+{% include youtube.html id="UNMRdi0j6HY" %}

-In this video, I'm speaking on Emacs advantages when using Clojure.
+In this video, I'm talking on Emacs advantages when using Clojure.

 Links from the video: